Damean/threejs-physics-cannon-es/readme.md

-# Three.js Journey - Webpack Starter Project
+# Three.js - Webpack Starter Project

-This starter project was created by Bruno Simon and it is part of the Three.js Journey Course
+This starter project is based on the starter project created by Bruno Simon, the creator of the Three.js Journey Course.

 You can find the course here 👉 [https://threejs-journey.xyz/](https://threejs-journey.xyz/)

+This project includes some tweaks like:

+-Raycasts to select 3d elements and apply custom transformations/events -Raycast allowing hover effects on 3d elements -Physics using cannon-es
+-Custom physics material definition
+-Click event to apply forze on objects

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).